top of page

 • Protects immunocompromised patients

+How leukoreduction is done: The blood bag is passed through a special micropore filter.
 This filter traps WBCs but lets red cells or platelets flow through smoothly.
+There are two methods:

 1. Pre-storage leukoreduction (best) – done inside the blood bank within 24 hours